jimhall/TestBlog4/_posts/2020-05-09-github-pages-part-three.md

 full URLs (it would not work otherwise).

-*SIDE NOTE*: I learned that in order for favicon to work it has to be at the "base" of URL (example: https://jimhall.github.io/favicon.ico).
+*SIDE NOTE*: I learned that in order for favicon to work it has to be at the "base" of the URL (example: https://jimhall.github.io/favicon.ico).
 The implication being that if you decide to enable GitHub Pages in a subdirectory off your base URL (example: https://jimhall.github.io/testrepo) and you place the favicon in the testrepo directory only it will not work.
 The favicon will